awsdocs/aws-cdk-guide/v2/bootstrapping.md

   ```
 **Important**
 To avoid deployment failures, be sure the policies that you specify are sufficient for any deployments you will perform in the environment being bootstrapped\.
 + \-\-qualifier is a string that is added to the names of all resources in the bootstrap stack\.
-A qualifier lets you avoid resource name clashes when you provision multiple bootstrap stacks in the same environment using \-\-toolkit\-stack\-name\.
+A qualifier lets you avoid resource name clashes when you provision multiple bootstrap stacks in the same environment\.
 The default is `hnb659fds` \(this value has no significance\)\.

   Changing the qualifier also requires that your CDK app pass the changed value to the stack synthesizer\.
 For more information, see [Stack synthesizers](#bootstrapping-synthesizers)\.
 + \-\-tags adds one or more AWS CloudFormation tags to the bootstrap stack\.